 LAIV is an option for vaccination of healthy, nonpregnant persons aged 2-49 years, including HCP and other close contacts of high-risk persons (excepting severely immunocompromised persons who require care in a protected environment).
-No preference is indicated for LAIV or TIV when considering vaccination of healthy, nonpregnant persons aged 2-49 years.
-Use of the term "healthy" in this recommendation refers to persons who do not have any of the underlying medical conditions that confer high risk for severe complications (see Persons Who Should Not Be Vaccinated with LAIV).
-However, during periods when inactivated vaccine is in short supply, use of LAIV is encouraged when feasible for eligible persons (including HCP) because use of LAIV by these persons might increase availability of TIV for persons in groups targeted for vaccination, but who cannot receive LAIV.
+No preference is indicated for LAIV or TIV when considering vaccination of healthy,[¶] nonpregnant persons aged 2-49 years.
 Possible advantages of LAIV include its potential to induce a broad mucosal and systemic immune response in children, its ease of administration, and the possibly increased acceptability of an intranasal rather than intramuscular route of administration.

 If the vaccine recipient sneezes after administration, the dose should not be repeated.
 However, if nasal congestion is present that might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration should be considered until resolution of the illness, or TIV should be administered instead.
-No data exist about concomitant use of nasal corticosteroids or other intranasal medications (252).
+No data exist about concomitant use of nasal corticosteroids or other intranasal medications (261).

 Although FDA licensure of LAIV excludes children aged 2-4 years with a history of asthma or recurrent wheezing, the precise risk, if any, of wheezing caused by LAIV among these children is unknown because experience with LAIV among these young children is limited.
 Young children might not have a history of recurrent wheezing if their exposure to respiratory viruses has been limited because of their age.
 Certain children might have a history of wheezing with respiratory illnesses but have not had asthma diagnosed.

 The following screening recommendations should be used to assist persons who administer influenza vaccines in providing the appropriate vaccine for children aged 2-4 years.

-Clinicians and vaccination programs should screen for possible reactive airways diseases when considering use of LAIV for children aged 2-4 years, and should avoid use of this vaccine in children with asthma or a recent wheezing episode.
+• Clinicians and vaccination programs should screen for asthma or wheezing illness (or history of wheezing illness) when considering use of LAIV for children aged 2-4 years, and should avoid use of this vaccine in children with asthma or a recent wheezing episode within the previous 12 months.
 Health-care providers should consult the medical record, when available, to identify children aged 2-4 years with asthma or recurrent wheezing that might indicate asthma.
 In addition, to identify children who might be at greater risk for asthma and possibly at increased risk for wheezing after receiving LAIV, parents or caregivers of children aged 2-4 years should be asked: "In the past 12 months, has a health-care provider ever told you that your child had wheezing or asthma?"
 Children whose parents or caregivers answer "yes" to this question and children who have asthma or who had a wheezing episode noted in the medical record during the preceding 12 months should not receive LAIV.
-TIV is available for use in children with asthma or possible reactive airways diseases (363).

-LAIV can be administered to persons with minor acute illnesses (e.g., diarrhea or mild upper respiratory tract infection with or without fever).
+TIV is available for use in children with asthma or wheezing (387).LAIV can be administered to persons with minor acute illnesses (e.g., diarrhea or mild upper respiratory tract infection with or without fever).
 However, if nasal congestion is present that might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration should be considered until resolution of the illness.